linroger/Wealth-of-Nations/Advanced Investments/Lecture 5- Dynamic Portfolio Choice.md

 | Mean | 46.95        | 17.53         | 10.01      | 7.02          | 5.49         | 4.57          | 3.97       |
 | S.D. | 348.37       | 57.38         | 20.18      | 10.35         | 6.47         | 4.55          | 3.44       |

-Which of these portfolio allocation policies,  and the probability distribution of wealth
+Which of these portfolio allocation policies,  and the [[Lecture 1- Probability Distributions of Returns|probability distribution]] of wealth

 ![](https://cdn.mathpix.com/cropped/2024_10_19_48a1c4654e845915c45cg-174.jpg?height=640&width=795&top_left_y=474&top_left_x=622)